neooffice/NeoOffice/README.txt

 This git branch - master - contains unfinished code for building NeoOffice with the LibreOffice 5.4 code on macOS Mojave for Intel.
 No work on this git branch has been done recently so this branch may no longer build.

 None of the official NeoOffice releases are built from this branch.
-If you are looking to build the latest official NeoOffice release, switch to the NeoOffice-2017_branch git branch.
+If you want to build the latest official NeoOffice release, switch to the NeoOffice-2017_branch git branch.
 If you want to build NeoOffice on macOS Big Sur for Intel, switch to the NeoOffice-2021_branch git branch.

 Important: In order to build NeoOffice, all of the steps below must be followed.
 These steps install several third party tools that are needed by NeoOffice's underlying LibreOffice code.
 Also, these steps will install the git LFS extension so that several very large files needed by the build can be downloaded from GitHub's LFS repository.